AmazinAxel/spotify-downloader/README.md

 ## Intended Purpose

 You can use a daily cronjob to run a backup script to sync all your playlists, making it easy to keep frequently-updated playlists synced on offline devices (such as MP3 players) for personal usage.

-## Consider alternatives

-Because it pulls from Spotify directly, it is in violation of Spotify's ToS.
-Alternatives such as [spotdl](https://github.com/spotDL/spotify-downloader) rips the music from YouTube, making it legal.
-This should only be used if songs you're looking for cannot be found on YouTube, or errors are encountered while downloading.
-Additionally, this application does *not* properly include metadata, and exports to a .m4a file type rather than the standard .mp3 file type.

 ## Usage (for NixOS)